Kmohamedalie/Amadori_Mobile_App_MVP/README.md

 # Digital Transformation Laboratorty
-This web is setup to prototype an mobile application for Amadori E-commerce challenge.
+This web is setup to prototype an mobile application for Amadori E-commerce challenge using [JUSTINMIND](https://www.justinmind.com/).